halfer/php-tutorial-project/README.md

 ===

 This repository contains the blog application code featured in the "I ♥ PHP" tutorial.
-This tutorial has been designed for beginner and improving-beginner programmers wishing to learn some good practices in PHP web development.
+The tutorial has been designed for beginner and improving-beginner programmers wishing to learn some good practices in PHP web development.
 The code example uses PDO/SQLite, and demonstrates parameterisation, HTML escaping, logic/content separation, authentication, form handling, sessions and proper password hashing.
 The repo is public so that experienced developers may propose